8 stabbed, 2 dead in attack on Las Vegas Strip

-LAS VEGAS (KLAS) — Las Vegas police are investigating the stabbing of eight people on the Las Vegas Strip Thursday.
+LAS VEGAS (KLAS) — Las Vegas police are investigating a stabbing attack on the Las Vegas Strip that left two people dead and six injured on Thursday.
 Police said the suspect used a large kitchen knife and was taken into custody.

-Surveillance video of the suspect running from the scene was released by Las Vegas Metropolitan Police during an afternoon news briefing.
+Surveillance video of the suspect running from the scene was released by Las Vegas Metropolitan police during an afternoon news briefing.
+Sheriff Joseph Lombardo described the suspect as a Hispanic man in his 30s who doesn’t appear to be a local resident.
+Sheriff Lombardo said police are still attempting to verify the man’s identity.

-Metro Deputy Chief James LaRochelle said the initial stabbing was unprovoked and occurred on the eastside sidewalk of Las Vegas Boulevard.
+Metro Deputy Chief James LaRochelle said the initial stabbing was unprovoked and occurred on the eastside sidewalk of Las Vegas Boulevard around 11:42 a.m. in front of a casino.
+The suspect then reportedly went southbound and stabbed additional victims.

-One patient is in critical condition, two are in serious condition, and one is in fair condition, according to Scott Krebs, the public relations director for UMC.
+The suspect was chased as he ran away by witnesses who called the police, officials said.

-Las Vegas Metropolitan Police Department did not release information on the other two victims.
+Five victims were transported to University Medical Center.
+One patient died, another patient is in critical condition, two are in serious condition, and one is in fair condition, according to Scott Krebs, the public relations director for UMC.

 Jason Adams said he witnessed the attack and one of the victims was a showgirl.